-PGCN will attend out of town art exhibitions as a group by invitation.
-No hand carried artworks will be entered into such shows.
+PGCN will attend out-of-town art exhibitions as a group by invitation.
+No hand-carried artworks will be entered into such shows.

 SIGNATURE PAGE OF HONORARY ADVISORY BOARD

-ARTICLE I: NAME OF THE ORGANIZATION:
+NAME OF THE ORGANIZATION:

-Section 2.
-Selection of Members for the Advisory Board
+Selection of Members of the Advisory Board

 Termination of Membership: